vuejs/vuex/docs/en/tutorial.md

 1. We may want to define getters with computed values (think totals, averages, etc.).
 2. Many components in a larger app can use the same getter function.
-3. If the value is moved from say `store.count` to `store.counter.value` you'd have to update one getter instead of dozens of components.
+3. If the value is moved from say `store.state.count` to `store.state.counter.value` you'd have to update one getter instead of dozens of components.

 These are a few of the benefits of using getters.